mmottl/lacaml/README.md

        R99  0.104805  0.984924 -0.319127 ... -0.143679  -0.858269  0.859059
       R100  0.419968  0.333358  0.237761 ... -0.483535 -0.0224016  0.513944

-Only the corner sections of the matrix, which would otherwise too large to display readably, are being printed, and ellipses (`...`) are used in place of the removed parts of the matrix.
+Only the corner sections of the matrix, which would otherwise be too large to display readably, are being printed, and ellipses (`...`) are used in place of the removed parts of the matrix.

 If the user required even less context, the `Lacaml.Io.Toplevel.lsc` function, which is also available in each precision module for convenience (here: